The Dow Jones industrial average was up 200 points.

 More bad news for Kooks hit the drive-by media.

-Two advisors for the Messiah, Lord Barack Obama, the most merciful, told the press there is little, if any chance the Justice Department will bring criminal charges against uh Bush officials who authorized or engaged in harsh interrogations of the terrorists at Club Gitmo.
+Two advisors for the Messiah, Lord Barack Obama the most merciful, told the press there is little, if any, chance the Justice Department will bring criminal charges against Bush officials who authorized or engaged in harsh interrogations of the terrorists at Club Gitmo.

-They were going to be they were set on war crimes.
+There were going to be, they were a set of war crimes.

 They wanted trials.

-They wanted Bush and Cheney and everybody in charge at torture strung up, and that's not going to happen.
+They wanted Bush and Cheney and everybody in charge of torture strung up, and that's not going to happen.

 Adding more insult to this injury, another favorite of the Kook left base, Senator Pat Leakey Leahy, was asked during an interview on Vermont Public Radio if Bush administration officials would be brought up on war crimes charges.